 Joe Martino, LPC

-Owner, Director of Interns
+The owner, Director of Interns

 Finding healthy ways to communicate is what I strive to teach each of my clients.
 I specialize in relationship therapy, which may involve couples, parent/child, friends, or co-workers.
 I want to help each client strengthen any relationship they may have.
 Relationships can be hard.
 You can care about someone and still have destructive patterns of communication.